Inside the ‘Magnificent’ Discovery at Church of the Nativity

 At the Church of the Nativity in Bethlehem, the location where tradition says Jesus was born, something strange was recently discovered hidden inside the church’s octagonal baptismal font.
 In the course of restorations and renovations to the building, a much older baptismal font was uncovered.
-The newly discovered Byzantine baptismal font dates to sixth century, a mere two hundred years after the Church of the Nativity was built.
-But for most of its 1500 year old history it has laid hidden from the world.
+The newly discovered Byzantine baptismal font dates to the sixth century, a mere 200 years after the Church of the Nativity was built.
+But for most of its 1500-year history it has lain hidden from the world.

+Want more Daily Beast travel stories?
+Sign up for our weekly newsletter here!

-When archaeologists excavated the Church in the 1930s they discovered a thick layer of ash, burned wood and broken tiles above the mosaics on the floor of the original church.
-This evidence suggests that at some point in the sixth century (some historians guess that it was 529 CE) the Church was badly damaged by a fire.
+When archaeologists excavated the church in the 1930s they discovered a thick layer of ash, burned wood and broken tiles above the mosaics on the floor of the original church.
+This evidence suggests that at some point in the sixth century (some historians guess that it was 529 A.D.) the church was badly damaged by a fire.
 Shortly thereafter the Emperor Justinian rebuilt and expanded the structure.
 Unlike so many other ancient churches, the Church of the Nativity preserves much of that Justinian structure even today.

 Today, the restored mosaics and columns bring life and color back into a structure that, only five years ago, was greatly at risk and leaking water through its roof.